teuben/study7/README.md

         source casa_start.sh
         ./test_qac1

 This test should take a few mins.
+Note that this casa is (should be) orthogonal to the casa installed in the classic way.

 4. admit